Mogo Personal Loans review

 With a Mogo loan, you’ll enjoy the following features and benefits:

 - Free credit score.
 When you sign up for a Mogo account and verify your identity, you’ll get access to your credit score free of charge.
-Mogo do a soft pull on your account to get your score from Equifax, which means your credit score won’t be affected.
-Mogo additionally offer free monthly credit score monitoring, which can help you organize your finances.
+Mogo does a soft pull on your account to get your score from Equifax, which means your credit score won’t be affected.
+Mogo additionally offers free monthly credit score monitoring, which can help you organize your finances.

 - Check your loan options before you apply.
 Create a free Mogo account online and discover your loan options before you apply.
 Doing this won’t affect your credit score and you don’t have to apply for a loan should you decide not to.